OTTO

 06 — The Offering

-Phase 1 — Implement Custom orchestration build for one vertical workflow.
+Phase 1 — The SpearImplement, ongoing Custom orchestration builds for client workflows.
 Production deployment, monitoring, runbooks, eval sets.
-30–60 day delivery. $30–80k fixed scope
+30–60 day delivery.
+Every deployment gathers structured data that feeds Phase 2, 3, and 4.
+Runs through the lifetime of the company as a parallel income source. $30–80k fixed scope

 07 — Proof of Concept